jayvarner/jayvarner.github.io/_posts/2016-08-07-letting-go.md

 The joy of designing and developing software is the hope that someone else will find it useful and usable.
 Sure, you think that icon you drew screams *sync*.
 You have to be okay with the fact that everyone else thinks it says *recur*.
 You have to let go.
 It’s not about you.
 It’s about the user.

-All that said, watching video of users testing my designs painful.
+All that said, watching video of users testing my designs was painful.
 Here’s a clip of Bart Simpson reviewing the footage.

 <iframe src="https://www.youtube.com/embed/1tFDsL_mwBY" frameborder="0" allowfullscreen></iframe>